Revisiting Childhood on National Reading Day

 Akbar and Birbal

 With his witty yet simple solutions to complex problems, Birbal ruled not just Akbar’s hearts but ours too!
-Set in the era of Akbar’s reign in India, Akbar and Birbal is a comic book about Birbal outsmarting all other ministers in Akbar’s court with his witty sense of humour and highly-intelligent solutions to twisted problems!
+Set in the era of Akbar’s reign in India, Akbar and Birbal is a comic book about Birbal outsmarting all other ministers in Akbar’s court with his witty sense of humor and highly-intelligent solutions to twisted problems!
 The stories left everyone in awe with soft giggles and memorable lessons of life.

 This has been one of the most popular comic books of all time!
 The characters of Tinkle – Suppandi, Ram and Shyam and Shambhu won the hearts of all children.
 It started publishing fortnightly in the 1980’s and has been one of the top choices among kids when it comes to reading books.